Create and configure a self-hosted integration runtime

-You can install the self-hosted integration runtime by downloading an MSI setup package from the Microsoft Download Center.
-See Move data between on-premises and cloud article for step-by-step instructions.
+You can install the self-hosted integration runtime by downloading a Managed Identity setup package from Microsoft Download Center.
+See the article Move data between on-premises and cloud for step-by-step instructions.

-- Configure a power plan on the host machine for the self-hosted integration runtime so that the machine does not hibernate.
+- Configure a power plan on the host machine for the self-hosted integration runtime so that the machine doesn't hibernate.
 If the host machine hibernates, the self-hosted integration runtime goes offline.

-- Back up the credentials associated with the self-hosted integration runtime regularly.
+- Regularly back up the credentials associated with the self-hosted integration runtime.

-Install and register self-hosted IR from the Download Center
+Install and register a self-hosted IR from Microsoft Download Center

 Go to the Microsoft integration runtime download page.

-Select Download, select the 64-bit version (32-bit is not supported), and select Next.
+Select Download, select the 64-bit version, and select Next.
+The 32-bit version isn't supported.

-Run the MSI file directly, or save it to your hard disk and run it.
+Run the Managed Identity file directly, or save it to your hard drive and run it.

-On the Welcome page, select a language and select Next.
+On the Welcome window, select a language and select Next.

 Accept the Microsoft Software License Terms and select Next.